tkeffer/weewx-brultech/README.md

     ```ini
     [Brultech]

-        # See the install instructions for how to configure the Brultech devices!!
+        # See README.md for instructions on how to configure the Brultech devices!!

+        # Power is computed as the difference between energy records.
+How old a
+        # record can be and still used for this calculation:
+        stale = 1800

+        # How often to poll the device for data
+        poll_interval = 5

+        # Max number of channels to emit.
+Limit is set by hardware (48 for GEM).
+        max_channels = 32

         # The type of packet to use.
-Possible choices are GEMBin48NetTime,
+Possible choices are GEMBin48NetTime, GEMBin48Net,
-        # GEMBin48Net, or GEMAscii:
+        # or GEMAscii:
         packet_type = GEMBin48NetTime

+        # Max number of times to try an I/O operation before declaring an error
+        max_tries = 3

+        driver = user.brultech.Brultech

         # The type of connection to use.
 It should match a section below.
         # Right now, only 'socket' is supported.
         connection = socket

-        # How often to poll the device for data
-        poll_interval = 5

-        # Max number of times to try an I/O operation before declaring an error
-        max_tries = 3

-        driver = user.brultech.Brultech

         # The following is for socket connections:
         [[socket]]
-            host = 192.168.1.104
+            host = 192.168.1.100
             port = 8083
             timeout = 20
             # After sending a command, how long to wait before looking for a response
             send_delay = 0.2

         [[sensor_map]]
     ```

     Be sure to set options `host` and `port` to their proper values for your network configuration.